machinezone/cobra/docs/index.md

   value: BIGBLOGOFDATA
 ```

+# Contributing

+Cobra is developed on [github](https://github.com/machinezone/cobra).
+We'd love to hear about how you use it ; opening up an issue in github is ok for that.
+If things don't work as expected, please create an issue in github, or even better a pull request if you know how to fix your problem.

 # Thank you

 There would be no cobra without some other amazing open-source projects and tech.
 Here are 3 very remarkable ones.